Maading/Maading/README.md

 - 👋 Hi, I’m @Maading
-- 👀 I’m interested in gaming, space, date science
+- 👀 I’m interested in gaming, space, data science
-- 🌱 I’m currently learning date science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Maading/Maading is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.